-Writing content that gets cited by an AI assistant is not the same as writing content that ranks on Google.
-The mechanism is different.
-A search engine evaluates your content for relevance and authority, then returns a link.
-An AI assistant reads your content, extracts a specific passage, and reproduces it — sometimes word for word — in its response.
+AI assistants cite content differently than search engines rank it.
+A search engine evaluates relevance and authority, then returns a link.
+An AI assistant reads your content, extracts a specific passage, and reproduces it (sometimes word for word) in its response.
 Getting cited verbatim requires understanding what makes a passage extractable.

-The Princeton GEO paper (Aggarwal, Mirchandani, et al., 2023) remains the most rigorous academic analysis of what structural and content choices increase citation frequency in generative AI responses.
-The paper tested multiple strategies across RAG-based and non-RAG systems and found three techniques that consistently improved citation rates by 30–40%: citing sources within your content, adding direct quotations from experts or research, and including specific statistics.
-A fourth technique — fluency optimization (clear, grammatically tight prose) — improved citation rates by 15–30%.
-What the paper explicitly found not effective: authoritative tone framing and keyword stuffing.
+The Princeton GEO paper (Aggarwal, Mirchandani, et al., 2023; arXiv:2311.09735) tested multiple citation optimization strategies across RAG-based and non-RAG systems.
+Three techniques consistently improved citation rates by 30-40%: citing sources within your content, adding direct quotations from named experts, and including specific statistics with attribution.
+A fourth strategy, fluency optimization (clear, grammatically tight prose), improved citation rates by 15-30%.
+The paper found two techniques explicitly ineffective: authoritative tone framing and keyword stuffing.

 What does a “verbatim-quotable” passage look like?

-A verbatim-quotable passage has four characteristics: it directly answers a question, it is self-contained (can be understood without surrounding context), it is under 80 words, and it contains at least one verifiable claim with a source or specific figure.
+A verbatim-quotable passage has four characteristics: it directly answers a question, it is self-contained (understandable without surrounding context), it is under 80 words, and it contains at least one verifiable claim with a source or specific figure.

-Here is an example of a passage structured for AI extraction:
+Here is a passage structured for AI extraction:

 “Answer Engine Optimization (AEO) is the practice of structuring website content so AI assistants can extract and cite it when answering user queries.
 Unlike traditional SEO, which targets search engine rankings, AEO targets AI responses in platforms like ChatGPT, Perplexity, and Google AI Overviews.
 Effective AEO involves direct question-answer formatting, schema markup, and source citation within content.”